jawrainey/acr/README.md

 # CRES: Citizen-RESearchers

-> How can technologies mediate the relationship between citizens and researchers, and facilitate an active role in research for citizens?
+> How can technologies enable citizens to have an active role in research?

 We ([Jay](https://openlab.ncl.ac.uk/people/b5060990/),
 [Aare](https://openlab.ncl.ac.uk/people/b5064252/),
-[Reem](https://openlab.ncl.ac.uk/people/b5017717/)) explore these questions through the design of two bespoke hardware prototypes and accompanying software, which is split into three software components:
+[Reem](https://openlab.ncl.ac.uk/people/b5017717/)) explore this question through the design of two bespoke hardware prototypes and accompanying software, which is split into three software components:

 1. A website to acquire new participants using their perceived and desired